Jul. 05, 2023

 • Oxygen under pressure greater than at sea level is approved for the treatment of several disorders, particularly those characterized by ischemia or hypoxia.

-• Despite experimental evidence and rationale for neuroprotective effect as well as considerable clinical experience, the use of hyperbaric oxygen has not been officially approved.
+• Despite experimental evidence and rationale for neuroprotective effect as well as considerable clinical experience, the use of hyperbaric oxygen has not been officially approved for stroke.

 • Some of the controlled clinical trials have not shown beneficial effects, and further studies are ongoing to resolve the controversy.